TMA-Cloud/TMA/docs/setup.md

 ### OnlyOffice Integration Issues

+- **Configuration**: OnlyOffice settings are configured via the Settings page (admin-only), not environment variables
+  - Navigate to Settings → OnlyOffice Integration
+  - Enter your OnlyOffice Document Server URL and JWT Secret
+  - Both fields must be provided together (or both cleared)
-- Verify `ONLYOFFICE_URL` points to your Document Server
+- **Document Server**: Verify your OnlyOffice Document Server is running and accessible
-- Ensure `ONLYOFFICE_JWT_SECRET` matches your Document Server configuration
+- **JWT Secret**: Ensure the JWT Secret matches your Document Server configuration
+- **Backend URL**: Verify `BACKEND_URL` environment variable is set to the public URL of your backend (see [Environment Variables](environment.md#backend-url))
-- Check that the Document Server can reach your backend via `BACKEND_URL`
+- **Network**: Check that the Document Server can reach your backend via `BACKEND_URL`
-- Verify firewall rules allow communication between servers
+- **Firewall**: Verify firewall rules allow communication between servers
+- **CSP Headers**: CSP headers are automatically updated when settings are saved (uses in-memory cache for performance)

 ### Audit Worker Issues